ivukotic/gym-cache/README.md

 ## Rewards
 * always negative and correspond to cost to get the file - if it was cached it will be smaller
 * files are cached irrespectively from what action actor performed for the file
-* cleanup
-   * discrete environment - removes ones with
+* cleanup: environment memorizes actions. on cleanup it first deletes files judged not to be needed again (action 0 in discrete environments or smaller values in continues environment).
+If multiple files have the same action value, LRU one is removed first.

-# Technical implementation in XCache server
+## Possible technical implementation in XCache server
 * There are additional containers in the pod.
     * environment container
        * recieves gstream pfc, and disk info